jacques/plutus-public-api-docs/source/includes/_debitcards.md

-account_number | integer | Account number for the debit card (this is not the account number on the debit card but our internal identifier) description | string (64) | Description of the wallet (i.e Firstname's Debit Card) account_type | enum | `debitcard` for debit card masked_cardnumber | varchar(16) | Masked card number
+account_number | integer | Account number for the debit card (this is not the account number on the debit card but our internal identifier) description | string (64) | Description of the wallet (i.e Firstname's Debit Card) account_type | enum | `debitcard` for debit card balance | currency | Amount of money in the balance (including items with a preauth) available_balance | currency | Amount of funds available (excluding preauths) masked_cardnumber | varchar(16) | Masked card number

 There will be some changes for differences between available / reserved / actual balance on cards coming shortly in the implementation.